node-class-may-2023/ComIT_Node/browserapi.md

 * The form elements have a `value` property that returns the element value
 * We can use this property on many form elements like:
-  * inputs de texto, password, hidden
+  * inputs of text, password, hidden
   * checkbox
   * radio
   * textarea